jmdotnet/spotify-music-search/README.md

 1. Launch Visual Studio and F5 Debug API App

-2. Open a command prompt and go to root of Jmdotnet.MusicSearch.UI and run:
+2. Open a command prompt and go to root of UI app and run the following:

    ng serve